prateekagrawaliiit/Deep-Style/README.md

 - The data has been used from the PyTorch library along with the pretained VGG models.
 - For deployed I have used streamlit which is an open source python based web application deployment library.
+- The above application is quite computationally expensive and hence a GPU is preferred for faster results.
+It still takes only a couple of seconds to stylize it.
+Thanks for your patience.

 DeepStyle is built and maintained by **Prateek Agrawal**.
 Please contact at prateekagrawaliiit@gmail.com in case of queries or just to say Hi!!.